 International Essential Tremor Foundation Tremor Awareness

 I have been doing so for the last 20 years and I decided I was tired of being embarrassed and was going to tell people what Essential Tremor is.
 We have taken 20 cruises and have met so many people with tremors who know little or nothing about how they can treat their anxiety tremors.

 IETF is offering posters for free for anyone who wants to put them in their doctor’s clinics or seniors’ centers.
 If interested, click here.

 With our cold winter, I am making good use of my Steadi-One glove so I can play with jigsaw puzzles.
 I am into 1000 puzzle pieces right now.
 My husband isn’t into puzzles and we are still in lockdown (seems like all year now) so a puzzle kind of passe the time.
 Without this Essential Tremor glove remedy, I would go crazy with my Essential Tremor.
-I broke down and gotten large puzzle pieces, so it is easier to see – guess my age is showing.
+I broke down and got large puzzle pieces, so it is easier to see – guess my age is showing.
 When you do these on a cruise, there are 5 or 6 people helping.

 Well, the world is opening up (maybe), I am supposed to be able to go to the hairdresser on Thursday – as long as our numbers keep going down.
 Keep your fingers crossed – even if they are shaking…….

-Learn more about Steadiwear’s progress and the release of the Steadi-Two by clicking here or follow their pages on Facebook, Instagram & Twitter.
+Learn more about Steadiwear’s progress and the release of the Steadi-Two by clicking here or following their pages on Facebook, Instagram & Twitter.
 If you prefer to join their community group on Facebook, click here.